tofrank7/Excel_Project_Data_Analytics/Project_1_Dashboard/README.md

 - Improved usability and interactivity
 - Ensured only valid filters were applied to formulas and charts
 - Reduced risk of formula errors due to invalid or mismatched user input

+## Conclusion

+This project showcased how Excel can be used to create dynamic, interactive dashboards for real-world data analysis.
+Through a combination of formulas, data validation, and chart formatting, I was able to explore and visualize salary trends across job titles, countries, and schedule types—tools I’ll continue to build on in future analytics work.